-Romaine lettuce recalled after linked to E.coli cluster of illnesses in Michigan
+Romaine lettuce recalled after being linked to E.coli cluster of illnesses.

-As of October 28, 2020, the FDA, CDC and local and state health officials are investigating two different E. coli O157:H7 outbreaks that are recurring, emerging, or persistent strains of this pathogen.
-In order to rule out foods that may be contaminated, the epidemiological and traceback investigation are a coordinated effort between different agencies, with on-site inspections and sampling being conducted to help determine more specific conclusions.
+As of October 28, 2020, the FDA, CDC and local and state health officials were investigating two different E. coli O157:H7 outbreaks that are recurring, emerging, or persistent strains of this pathogen.
+In order to rule out foods that may be contaminated.
+The epidemiological and traceback investigation was a coordinated effort between different agencies, with on-site inspections and sampling being conducted to help determine more specific conclusions.

-In the first outbreak, a total of 21 people have been infected with E. coli O157:H7 which was reported in eight states.
-Illnesses began on June 6, 2020, to October 5, 2020.
-Ill people range in age from 2 to 75 years, with a median age of 24 years.
-Sixty-seven percent of ill people are female.
-Of 16 ill people with information available, 8 hospitalizations have been reported, including 1 person who developed hemolytic uremic syndrome (HUS), a type of kidney failure.
+In the first outbreak, a total of 32 people were infected with E. coli O157:H7 which was reported in twelve states.
+Illnesses began on June 6, 2020, to October 25, 2020.
+Ill people ranged in age from 2 to 75 years, with a median age of 27 years, with 72% percent of those ill being female.
+Of 16 ill people with information available, 15 hospitalizations have been reported, including 1 person who developed hemolytic uremic syndrome (HUS), a type of kidney failure.
 One death has been reported from Michigan.

-The second outbreak was reported on October 28, 2020, with a total of 23 people ill with E.coli O157:H7.
-These illnesses have been reported in 12 states.
-Illnesses started on August 17, 2020, and continued until October 8, 2020.
-Of those ill, sixty-seven percent were female, with ages ranging from 5 to 81 years.
-Ten people have been hospitalized, with 2 developing hemolytic uremic syndrome (HUS), a failure of the kidneys.
-No deaths have been reported at this time.
+In the second outbreak, a total of 40 people were sickened with E.coli O157:H7 in 19 states.
+Illnesses started on August 10, 2020, and continued until October 31, 2020.
+Of those ill, 60% percent were female, with ages ranging from 1 to 85 years.
+Twenty people were hospitalized, with 4 developing hemolytic uremic syndrome (HUS), a failure of the kidneys.
+No deaths were reported.

 Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of E. coli outbreaks and hemolytic uremic syndrome (HUS).
 The E. coli lawyers of Marler Clark have represented thousands of victims of E. coli and other foodborne illness infections and have recovered over $700 million for clients in the last 25 years.
 Marler Clark is the only law firm in the nation with a practice focused exclusively on foodborne illness litigation.
 Our E. coli lawyers have litigated E. coli and HUS cases stemming from outbreaks traced to ground beef, raw milk, lettuce, spinach, sprouts, and other food products.
 The law firm has brought E. coli lawsuits against such companies as Jack in the Box, Dole, ConAgra, Cargill, and Jimmy John’s.
 We have proudly represented such victims as Brianne Kiner, Stephanie Smith and Linda Rivera.